oleksandrhoshovskyi-svg/java-oop-unit-testing/README.md

 This project was created as a Java OOP and unit testing practice task.

 The main goal is to demonstrate class design, object interaction, basic domain modelling, and test-based verification of program behavior.

-This repository was imported from my previous GitHub account as part of organizing my projects in one place.